10 Influential Female Directors From the Silent Film Era

 Begum began her career as a stage actress and made her film debut in 1922, becoming one of India’s first movie stars.
 In 1925, she started her own production company, now known as Victoria-Fatma Films.

 Her directing debut, Bulbule Parisetan (1926), was a big-budget fantasy with special effects that were considered highly innovative at the time, not unlike Georges Méliès’s A Trip to the Moon (1902).
 This places Begum among the first filmmakers to experiment with such effects.

 Following Begum’s example, a small wave of Indian actresses joined Victoria-Fatma Films and became directors so they could manage their own careers, rather than being obedient to male employers.

-Even as she wrote, produced, directed, and starred in her own films, Begum did not give up acting, as she continued starring in films made by Kohinoor Studios and Imperial Studios.
+Even as she wrote, produced, and directed her own films, Begum did not give up acting, as she continued starring in films made by Kohinoor Studios and Imperial Studios.
 She was also a single mother to three daughters, all of whom became actresses.

 2. Lois Weber

 At the peak of her career, Lois Weber was one of the most popular, prolific, and highest-paid directors in the industry, specializing in controversial subject matter.
 After a few years making films collaboratively with her husband, she began directing full-time in 1913.

 One of her most controversial films was Hypocrites (1914), which depicted a priest stoned to death for displaying a statue of a naked woman.
 The resulting scandal attracted audiences, making the film a success.

 Weber also directed Where Are My Children?
 (1916), which took on abortion and birth control, and The Hand That Rocks the Cradle (1917), a tribute to Planned Parenthood.
 Shoes (1916) took on child labor, while The People vs. John Doe (1916) addressed capital punishment.